ymdatta/DollarBot/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for expense-tracker-bot.
+This section guides you through submitting a bug report for TrackMyDollar.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior and find related reports.

 Before Submitting A Bug Report